traindb-project/traindb-doc/docs/sql/select.rst

 The ``ORDER BY`` clause sorts retrieved rows by the specified order of the expressions in ``orderItemList``.
 If the ``ORDER BY`` clause is omitted, the retrieved rows are retuned in an arbitrary order.

+**WITHIN numeric_literal SECONDS**

+The ``WITHIN`` clause specifies an execution time limit of the input approximate query.
+The query processing time is not guaranteed, but the specified time limit serves as an optimization hint for selecting synopses or models to be used.
+Currently, a simple policy that selects a synopsis according to the number of rows has been implemented, and the number of rows per second can be adjusted with a configuration parameter.

+**SYNOPSIS hint**

+A synopsis to be used for approximate query processing can be specified as a hint, such as ``SELECT /*+ SYNOPSIS(synopsis_name) */ APPROXIMATE``.
+If the specified synopsis exists and can be used to process the input query, the query will be processed using the synopsis.

 Examples